wickwirew/Shift/README.md

 # Credits
 * [Hero](https://github.com/HeroTransitions/Hero) was obviously a huge inspiration behind this library, so a ton of credit goes to [lkzhao](https://github.com/lkzhao) and the [Contributors](https://github.com/HeroTransitions/Hero/graphs/contributors).
 This is merely another option if Hero does not nessecarily do everything you need.
-* [IDK] on Dribbble for the concept of the space example design.
+* [SamAtmoreMedia](https://dribbble.com/SamAtmoreMedia) on Dribbble for the [concept](https://dribbble.com/shots/4475042-Space-app-transition-experiement) of the space example design.